bdusell/singularity-tutorial/README.md

 runs `singularity exec` with the image file you created and the command you want to run.
 That's it!

-## A PyTorch Program
+## A Simple PyTorch Program

-I have included a PyTorch program, [`train_xor.py`](examples/xor/train_xor.py), that trains a neural network to compute the XOR function and then plots its performance as a function of training iterations.
+I have included a PyTorch program, [`train_xor.py`](examples/xor/train_xor.py), that trains a neural network to compute the XOR function and then plots the loss as a function of training time.
+It can also save the model to a file.
 It depends on the Python modules `torch`, `numpy`, and `matplotlib`.

 ## Installing Singularity